 Shem Compion is an adventurer, nature photographer, creative, author and photography hide builder, gleaned from years observing birds from self-constructed hides in his back garden.
 His passion is to share his love of the natural world with other people.
 He is one of the few remaining professionals making a full time living from his passion for wildlife and nature photography.
 He celebrates creative photography by exploring every aspect of the natural world, making him one of the most diverse and celebrated natural history photographers, whose work has been awarded and published all over the world.
 Born in Africa, Shem travels the world to share his images, his knowledge and his deep natural history experience with other people.

 After discovering his love of photography, Shem decided the best way to become a wildlife photographer was to live like one.
-He sold his belongings, quit his work and for 7 months travelled up Africa in a Landrover exploring all the famous reserves to live his dream, namely to exist as a full time wildlife photographer, this adventurous trip to many remote and far off places is where he captured many of his first iconic images - ones that would propel his professional career forward.
+He sold his belongings, quit his work and packed everything he owned into a landrover for a 7 month self drive safari into Africa, where he lived his dream as a full time wildlife photographer.
 From those carefree days, he never looked back.

-Ever the adventurer and explorer Shem still makes one trip a year to a wild and remote destination.
+Shem still makes one trip a year to a wild and remote destination, the most recent including a safari by boat along the Omo River in Ethiopia.
 Here he clears his mind and opens up his camera - often producing some of his best and most creative photographic work.